tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 * doing a topological sort with every backward pass (pointer chasing, function calls, allocation)
 * python interpreter stuff

+but instead of optimizing blindly in the dark, we should measure.

 ### checking with a profiler